 Personally, I was dejected when I got a 500 on my first Princeton Review practice exam.
-In reality, most people who score that on their exams get between 511 and 516 on the actual exam.
+In reality, most people who score that do fine on the actual exam.
 Had I not worked with this data, I would have thought I was on track for a 500 on the real exam – a score that has a dreadful mean acceptance rate of 22.3%, per the AAMC .
 Princeton Review at no point notes how deflated their scores are, and many students probably don’t realize this.
 I now understand it’s their way of protecting their revenue while still offering a money-back score guarantee.

-When I have more time, I’d like to add more test prep companies (namely Altaius and ExamKrackers), and compare individual sections to actual MCAT section scores to see if any companies have a notably higher correlation on one subsection.
+When I have more time, I’d like to add more test prep companies (Altaius and ExamKrackers), and compare individual sections to actual MCAT section scores to see if any companies have a notably higher correlation on one subsection.